 ).choices[0].message.content)

 LLMs thus enable self-commentary on metrics, bridging analytics and decision-making.
+This continuous learning loop ensures the KPI system stays relevant as business conditions evolve.

 Each KPI's metadata can be automatically written by the LLM: